Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Interpose**

     You can use a :rsc-bonus-action: **Bonus Action** to protect a creature within 5 feet of you.
-Until the start of your next turn, any attack roll made against that creature has :d20-disadv: **disadvantage** if you can see the attacker.
+Until the start of your next turn, any :d20-attack: **Attack Roll** made against that creature has :d20-disadv: **disadvantage** if you can see the attacker.
 This benefit ends early if you are incapacitated or your speed drops to 0.

 ### Spell Driver
 *8th-level Feat*